 Soon after the destruction of the old "Hive," The Avery Memorial Association was incorporated.
 The owner of the homestead site, James Dension Avery, gave the land by deed of gift to the new Avery Association.

-The granite shaft, surmounted by a bronze bust representing the builder, is a replica of a typical Puritan, magistrate and Indian fighter.
+The granite shaft is surmounted by a bronze bust representing Captain James Avery, a Puritan, Magistrate, military leader and co-commander of the New London area militia who fought in the King Philip's War (1675–1677).
 The monument was designed by the noted sculptor Bela L. Pratt, an Avery descendant.
 The shaft rises from the middle of the outline of the old house.
 Whoever walks around the monument today will see the old stone steps where Averys for generations entered the old homestead.
 Parts of the chimney still stand, ivy covered now.
 The monument was dedicated July 20, 1900.
 Six hundred descendants gathered on that day to honor their illustrious ancestor and the ancient home spot.
 Dr. Elroy M. Avery, the President of the Association presided; Helen Morgan Avery unveiled the bust; Frank Montgomery Avery delivered the oration: